About the Sirens

 Federal Signal Corp.’s product specifications indicated that the signal from each of the five siren locations could be expected to carry approximately one-quarter to one-half a mile.
 The system is designed to be most effective for people outside.
 Most people inside buildings or in cars or vehicles likely will not hear the siren sound.
 The product specifications also indicate that the sirens would be heard at a 121 decibel level at 100 feet away.
 The minimum sound level is 80 decibels.

-The UNC Department of Public Safety will activate the sirens when an Emergency Warning is issued based on conditions on campus or that emergency officials believe will affect campus.
-The Information Technology Services Control Center can also activate the siren on behalf of public safety if conditions warrant.
-The siren will only sound if the University issues an Emergency Warning because of a significant emergency or dangerous situation involving an immediate threat to health or safety, or during testing.
+The UNC Department of Public Safety will activate the sirens when an Emergency Notification is issued based on conditions on campus or that emergency officials believe will affect campus.
+The siren will only sound if the University issues an Emergency Notification because of a significant emergency or dangerous situation involving an immediate threat to health or safety, or during testing.